 • • •

 Some people talk about near-death experiences as though the sky opened up and angels sang and the good and the bad—their entire lives—flashed before their eyes in a split second.
-I’m here to tell you that that’s a bunch of baloney.
+I’m here to tell you that that’s crap.
 At least it was for me.
-Despite floating in and out of consciousness while I nearly bled to death at the base of the mountain, and despite talking to the paramedics when they finally arrived two hours later, I don’t remember anything about my accident until I woke up in the ICU three and a half weeks later.
+Despite floating in and out of consciousness while I nearly bled to death at the base of the mountain and talking to the paramedics when they finally arrived two hours later, I don’t remember anything about my accident until I woke up in the ICU three and a half weeks later.
+Nothing . . .

-When he saw what was happening, my friend tried to grab my rope.
+When he saw what was happening, my friend tried to grab the rope to stop my fall.
 It didn’t work.
 Instead, I nearly landed on him.
 I crumpled onto my stomach.
 Rolling me onto my back, he saw blood pulsing from a gash on my head.
 My right shoulder and jaw were askew.
-I was still breathing.
+I didn’t look good.

 January is early in the year for rock climbing in Tennessee.
 It’s a cold country.
-Sometimes, it snows.
 We’d seen other climbers earlier in the day; now, we were alone.
 My friend had no choice — he left me and ran.

-He ran the mile down to the parking lot.
+He ran the mile down to the gravel parking lot.
 When he arrived at my car, he saw glass on the ground.
 The driver’s side window was broken.
 He searched for my cell phone; it wasn’t there.
 My wallet was gone, too.
-Thieves are notorious for trying to steal climbing gear.
+Thieves are notorious for breaking into cars to steal climbing gear.

 There was nothing else to do.
 He drove like a madman.
 At the first house he saw: Knock! knock! knock!; no answer.
-At the second, he heard shots.
-Was that a gun?
-Finally, at the third house, “Hullo?”
+At the second, he heard gun shots.
+Seriously?
+Finally, at the third house, someone answered the door.
+“Hu-hullo?”
 He called 9-1-1.
-The family gave him a blanket.
+They gave him a blanket.
 He raced back to where he’d left me.

 I’d been a good girl.
-I was still there.
-Barely.
+I hadn’t gone anywhere.